websecnl/MagicByteSelector/README.md

 Thank you!

-# Ideas or Suggestions?
+# Ideas, Suggestions or Bug Reports?

-You can go to our website and submit the contact form, we will take all suggestions and ideas into consideration.
+You can go to our website and submit the contact form: [websec](https://websec.nl)

-if we chose to develop it we will make sure to put your name in the contributors :)
+If as a result of your contribution we will improve the code then we will make sure to mention your name as a contributor :)